NexTechArchitect/Sentinel-Insurance-Protocol/README.md

 - `_decimalsOffset = 6` — ERC-4626 share inflation attack mitigated
 - `Ownable2Step` on all privileged contracts

-> **Disclaimer:** Slither static analysis is not a substitute for a full manual audit.
-Use at your own risk.

 ---

 ## Local Development